 Group Development: A group of two or more principal uses, structures, or dwelling units occupying, built on, or intended to occur on a single lot, tract, or parcel of land.

-Health Department: The Cumberland County Public Health Department.
+Health Department: The Cumberland County Public Health Department, which includes County Environmental Health.